vperpl/sex-ploits/README.md

 and the ward doesn't go away and you get 700 gold back, keep items, wp riot new items pog<br>[check J# discord for videos]<br>
 **Teemo Exploit** - Buy dusk,kill anything with dusk while invisible, go back, sell dusk, you are invisible all the time, nobody sees you.<br>
 [Check janna# announcements for videos]<br>
+**Premade Exploit** - Go into Ranked SOLO-Q as 5 men premade<br>
+**RP Exploit** - buy rp for free 0 real information needed.
+7200rp for free. literally. it's not carding like some dumb idiots say to you ha tru Vandrils wannabes<br>
+**Ranked Exploit** - Ye this shit works again XD you just need ***** censored on request.
+Lets you play rankeds with your friends (5vs5 custom) and you gain/loose LP XDDD well played riot  - tested on 21.12.2020 || Selling this 200€ dm on dc.<br>
+**Clash Exploit** - Let's you play CLASH LOBBY anytime as 5vs5 custom (need 10 players yes) - to farm free emotes & skin shards per game.<br>
+**Chat Restriction** - you can't /all chat but you still can change RestrictedChatInitialMsgs = 3; RestrictedChatMaximumMsgs = 5; RestrictedChatAddMsgTimeInSeconds = 240; so who cares?<br>